 Air Force Firefighters provide support for operational aircraft on and off the airfield.
 You will be ready to respond to a range of emergency incidents from aircraft, structural and rural rescue and firefighting operations through to humanitarian aid.

 Further opportunities exist for you to work alongside NZ Army firefighters both on deployment and through a tour of duty.
 As you progress there are opportunities for you to carry out training and courses with Fire and Emergency NZ.

 Job on deployment

-While on deployment as a Firefighter you will undertake a full range of trade skills from maintaining airfield coverage, fire safety within a tented camp or support to rural fires nationally and internationally working alongside Fire and Emergency NZ.
-This could be working with New Zealand Defence Force assets, part of a Coalition team or working alongside other host nation firefighters.
-Support to the community is important, so you may be called upon to assist the local fire brigade at an emergency.
+While on deployment as a Firefighter you will undertake a full range of trade skills from maintaining airfield coverage, fire protection within a deployed camp or support to rural fires nationally and internationally, working alongside Fire and Emergency NZ.
+This could be part of a Coalition team or working alongside other host nation firefighters.
+Support to the community is important, so you can be called upon to assist the local fire brigades at emergency incidents.

 We are quite unique in the fact that we do combine both normal airport firefighting and regular civilian street fire service Fire Fighting.
 We’re the jack of all trades we can do it all.

 Career progression exists from Leading Aircraftsman through to Warrant Officer.